abhishek-kathuria/CIFAR100-Image-Classification/README.md

-# CSC 421 Course Project

-### CIFAR 100 Image Classification using Deep Learning
+# CIFAR 100 Image Classification using Deep Learning
 This repository contains the code for implementation of CIFAR-100 classification using various models such as Linear Classifier, Convolutional Neural Net (CNNs) from scratch, Residual Neural Nets (ResNet) from scratch, Pretrained ResNet-18 and Pretrained ResNet-50.

 ## Requirements and How to use